A Bi-variant Variational Model for Diffeomorphic Image Registration with Relaxed Jacobian Determinant Constraints: Numerical experiments

-In this part, we validate the proposed diffeomorphic registration method using IC image of size $ 200\times 200 $, Lena and Hand images of size $ 128\times 128 $ as three sets of examples.
-Our results are compared quantitatively and qualitative with the diffusion and curvature registration methods described in \cite{Fair}.
-Here, we use a multilevel strategy (${L}=3$) and set $\text{MaxIter}= 200$ for all models.
+In this part, we assess the accuracy of the proposed diffeomorphic registration technique using Lena and Hand images of size $ 128\times 128 $ as two sets of examples.
+We compare our results quantitatively and qualitatively with the diffusion and curvature registration methods described in \cite{fischer2002fast,fischer2003curvature, Fair}.
+Here, we employ a multilevel strategy (${L}=3$) and set $\text{MaxIter}= 200$ for all models.

-In \Cref{fig:testICLena} and \Cref{fig:test3hands}, we compare the visualizations of the registered results obtained by the proposed model with the diffusion and curvature registrations, including the template and reference images with zoom-in regions, the transformed template images, the registration errors of ~$T(\bar{\bm{\varphi}})-R(\bm{x})$, the hotmaps of the Jacobian determinant $\det(\nabla\bar{\bm{\varphi}})$, and transformations $\bar{\bm{\varphi}}$.
-In our model, all three examples produce desirable registration results where the diffeomorphism of the transformations is kept.
-However, one can observe that the diffusion and curvature models failed to obtain a good registration for the IC and Lena examples (\emph{see} the zoom-in regions in \Cref{fig:testICLena}(b)).
-In particular, the transformation grids of the two models are seriously folding for the IC example.
-Moreover, it can be found by observing the deformation of Lena and Hands examples that the deformation generated by the curvature model is smoother than ours.
-The main reason is that the curvature model applied the second-order derivatives to the regulariztion of the displacement field, while our regularizer considers the first-order derivatives.
+In \Cref{fig:testhandsLena}, we present a comparison of the visualizations of the registered results obtained using our proposed model and the diffusion and curvature registrations.
+The visualizations include template and reference images with zoom-in regions, transformed template images, registration errors of ~$T(\bar{\bm{\varphi}})-R(\bm{x})$, the hotmaps of the Jacobian determinant $\det(\nabla\bar{\bm{\varphi}})$, and transformations $\bar{\bm{\varphi}}$.
+Our model successfully produces desirable registration results while preserving the diffeomorphism of the transformations.
+However, it is evident from the zoom-in regions in \Cref{fig:testhandsLena}(b) that the diffusion and curvature models fail to achieve good registration for the Lena example.
+Furthermore, by observing the deformation of the Lena and Hands examples, it can be noted that the deformation generated by the curvature model is smoother compared to ours.
+This discrepancy arises because the curvature model utilizes second-order derivatives for the regularization of the displacement field, whereas our regularizer considers only the first-order derivatives.